homotechsual/NinjaOne/README.md

     * Monitoring -  *This provides access to most of the `Get-*` commands.*
     * Management - *This provides access to most of the management functionality like agent installer generation.*
-    * Control - *This provides access to control settings and make changes to the configuration of you Ninja tenant.*
+    * Control - *This provides access to control settings and make changes to the configuration of your Ninja tenant.*

 1. Set the **Allowed Grant Types** to *Authorization Code* and *Refresh Token*.
 Authorization code is used for the initial login, the refresh token is used to maintain access on subsequent logins.